radareorg/radare2-book/basic_commands/print_modes.md

                asm.trace: Show execution traces for each opcode asm.ucase: Use uppercase syntax at disassembly
               asm.varsub: Substitute variables in disassembly
-                asm.arch: Set the arch to be usedd by asm asm.parser: Set the asm parser to use asm.segoff: Show segmented address in prompt (x86-16) asm.cpu: Set the kind of asm.arch cpu
+                asm.arch: Set the arch to be used by asm asm.parser: Set the asm parser to use asm.segoff: Show segmented address in prompt (x86-16) asm.cpu: Set the kind of asm.arch cpu